Category Archives: Politics

 Apartheid For Nice Middle-Class People

 I spoiled my ballot papers—one for men on one colour of paper, one for women on another colour—for Labour MEP nominations today.
 I scrawled through the voting boxes and wrote “THIS BALLOT IS SEXIST” (as if it needed explaining), then I put them both into the prepaid envelope.
-If Harriet Harman has her way and we […]
+If Harriet Harman has her way and […]

 British Corruption